matthmr/side/README.md

 This script is **not** script.sd compliant.
 Default tmpfs is `/tmp`

-## clock
-A dwm shell script for a cool® status bar.

 ## wm
 A tty script for launching window managers with `startx`.